-- 5.1 A complaint may be about Solihull Council's discharge of its functions under the Children Act 1989, The Care Leavers Act 2000 or the Adoption and Children Act 2002 and relate to either the provision of or failure of any of its social services functions. - 5.2 The points below are offered as a guide only and therefore should not be used as an exhaustive list: - 1.
+- 5.1 A complaint may be about SMBC's discharge of its functions under the Children Act 1989, The Care Leavers Act 2000 or the Adoption and Children Act 2002 and relate to either the provision of or failure of any of its social services functions. - 5.2 The points below are offered as a guide only and therefore should not be used as an exhaustive list: - 1.
 An unwelcome or disputed decision; - 2.
 Concern about the quality or appropriateness of a service; - 3.
 Delay in decision making or the provision of services; - 4.
-Delivery or non-delivery of services; including the complaints procedure; - 5.
+Delivery or non-delivery of services; - 5.
 The quantity, frequency, change or cost of a service; - 6.
 Attitude or behaviour of staff; - 7.
 The application of eligibility and assessment criteria; - 8.
-The impact on a child or young person of the application of an Solihull Council policy: - 9.
+The impact on a child or young person of the application of an SMBC policy; - 9.
 Quality of assessments, care management and reviews. - 5.3 Where a complaint can be resolved immediately and easily by giving information or clarifying an enquiry, there is no need to invoke the procedures.
-In these situations a record should be made in the service user's social care file.

-- 5.4 The following functions may also be the subject of a complaint: - Any decision made by Solihull Council in respect of the Pre-Proceedings Process;
+In these situations a record should be made in the service user's CareFirst file. - 5.4 The following functions may also be the subject of a complaint: - Any decision made by SMBC in respect of the Pre Proceedings Process;